 If submitting a compilation packet or individual letters, we prefer, but do not require, two (2) letters from professors with whom you completed course work from the AMCAS course classification of Biology, Chemistry, or Physics.

 - We welcome letters from research experiences, but prefer them in addition to the requested science letters from professors with whom you completed coursework.

 - One (1) additional letter is required from a non-science professor, work experience, or service activity.

 - A premedical committee letter does not need a specific number of science/non-science letters.

 At any point in the application process, you are welcome to submit additional letters to support your application and encouraged to use the AMCAS letter service to transmit these letters.

 Applicants who indicate that they were the recipient of an institutional action on the AMCAS application are required to contact the school where the institutional action occurred to provide an official statement.
 This document should outline the details of the event and the outcome of the institutional process.
 Applicants with an institutional action will not be placed Under Review until this letter has been received.

-Applicants who receive an institutional action after the AMCAS application has been submitted are required to send a letter to the Associate Dean for Admissions with details of the event.
+Applicants who receive an institutional action after the AMCAS application has been submitted are required to send a letter to the Office of Admissions with details of the event.
 We will only accept Institutional Action statements mailed directly to our office from the appropriate institutional official (Dean of Students, Judicial Officer, etc.).
 A statement about the Institutional Action in your pre-health committee letter does not meet our requirement.

 All applicants to the MD program are required to complete an online assessment (CASPer), to assist with our selection process.
 CASPer is an online, video-scenario based test which assesses for non-cognitive skills and interpersonal characteristics that we believe are important for success in our program and will complement the other tools that we use for applicant selection.